New Year’s Eve Breaks

 The capital’s got plenty up its sleeve for NYE.
 As well as the vibrant nightlife there’s a whole slew of cultural events going on, so keep your eyes peeled.
-The New Years Festival in Dublin has a huge programmed jam-packed with lights, colour and action, and there’s tons of local artists that are showcased as well.
-You can even take things easy with a a trip to the Teeling Whiskey Distillery or kicking back with some fine wines at the Cellar Bar or Fallon & Byrne.
+The New Years Festival in Dublin has a huge programmed jam-packed with lights, colour and action, and there are tons of local artists that are showcased as well.
+You can even take things easy with a trip to the Teeling Whiskey Distillery or kicking back with some fine wines at the Cellar Bar or Fallon & Byrne.

 New Year’s on Achill Island

 What might sound like a bit of a random suggestion at first in contrast to Dublin is actually one of my favourites, especially if you’re fancying a more low-key night.
 The fact that Achill Island is one of the most westerly points in Europe means that it’s a fantastic place to watch the final sunset of the year.
 The place to be is Minaun Hill, where you’ll get fantastic views over the Atlantic.
 After midnight a lot of the local villages and towns will have traditional music and parades.
 And if you’re feeling brave, then why not head to Dugort for the traditional swim the next day?
 I’m sure that’ll clear your head! ;)